meangrinch/Img2Palette/README.md

 # Img2Palette

-A simple python application that generates a color palette from an image.
+A simple program that generates a color palette from an image.

 ## Features